 By 2025, they will comprise 75% of the workforce.

 Now more than ever, rising taxes, student loans and the cost of living are slowly becoming unsustainable for young people to thrive on Long Island.

-The Suburban Millennial Institute is a Non-Partisan organization dedicated to finding public policy solutions that will make Long Island more affordable for young Millennials- those aged 20 to 34. .
+The Suburban Millennial Institute is a non-partisan organization dedicated to finding public policy solutions that will make Long Island more attainable and desirable to young millennials- those aged 18 to 34

--The Organization will focus entirely on working on the issues concerning Suburban Millennials- and analyzing other public policy initiatives and government projects through the lens of the Suburban Millennial.
+We focus entirely on working with the issues concerning young Long Islanders, and analyzing other public policy initiatives and government projects through the lens of the Suburban Millennial.

-- The “brain drain” issue is very real.
-Simply defined, young people are fleeing Long Island at an alarming rate..
-According to the Long Island Index, we lost 15% of our 20-34 year olds during the last census period compared to a 5% increase nationwide.
-Action must be taken to rectify this.
+The Brain Drain: we lost 15% of our 20-34 year olds during the last census period compared to a 5% increase nationwide

 Nassau and Suffolk Counties do not adequately promote themselves as a destination for either immigration or emigration, and as a result we are only shedding population, not gaining it.

 A recent report by Nassau County Comptroller George Maragos cited expensive housing and a scarcity of high-paying jobs in attractive fields as the key factors in Nassau’s declining population of young people.
 Young adults are going away to college and are never returning

 We must reshape the job landscape as we know it on Long Island so that it becomes more attractive to millennials.
 According to a report done by Pricewaterhouse Coopers:

 “Millennials tend to be uncomfortable with rigid corporate structures and turned off by information silos.
 They expect rapid progression, a varied and interesting career and constant feedback… Millennials want to feel their work is worthwhile and that their efforts are being recognized”